meinto/anonymous-api-auth-provider/README.md

 ## Architecture

 The basic idea is, to prevent unauthorised access of a public endpoint by bots or bad clients.
 Only known clients should be able to use the api.
-For example when you have a `POST` interface which should only be able to request by your own website.
-All requests from other sources to this public `POST` endpoint should be rejected.
+For example when you have a `POST` interface which should only be able to be requested by your own website.
+All requests from other clients to this public `POST` endpoint should be rejected.

 This Repository introduces a separate serive, the "Anonymus API Auth Provider" (`aaap`), which can be requested to retrieve an access-token.
 The public endpoint can then validate this token.